oracle/rwloadsim/doc/WORKING.md

 * There are now two database connections, one being a session pool; the version strings are shown from both.

-* If you run a command like `top` in another window, you will see rwloadsim and four dedicated connections being active; these four are the four connections from the session pool.
+* If you run a command like `top` on your database server, you will see four dedicated connections being active; these four are the four connections from the session pool.
 * The ten worker threads in rwloadsim will not have dedicated connections, but will in stead acquire a session from the pool just